Zakiyy-WF/4_Game_Tutorials_By_Zakiyy_Cedenio/Tutorial_2_Scene_Transition.md

 ```
 Scene.Manager.LoadScene(1);
 ```
-“Scene.Manger” references the UnityEngine that we added at the top of the script “LoadScene(1);” Is telling Unity what scene to load using the built setting within unity.
+“Scene.Manager” references the UnityEngine that we added at the top of the script “LoadScene(1);” Is telling Unity what scene to load using the built setting within unity.
 Your full code should look like this
 ```